kushankurxd/img2text/README.md

-# ml_text_recognition
+# Image to Text

-A new Flutter application that converts text in image into readable text using Firebase ML Kit.
+A new Flutter application that converts texts in image into formatable text using Firebase ML Kit.

 ## Getting Started